saparrax/Reactive-REST-API/README.md

 The application includes unit tests for all services and the controller.
 Additionally, there is an integration test to validate the request.

-- SimilarProductsControllerIT: Tests the request in the 'VisibilityController' to ensure its correctness.
+- SimilarProductsControllerIT: Tests the request in the 'SimilarProductsController' to ensure its correctness.

 You can run the tests using the following command:
 ```